This article has links to products and services we love, which we may make commission from.

 And they do a paranormal tour – one of the most interesting things to do in St. Augustine at night for ghost hunters!

-As we leave Aviles Street, it is worth noting that you can make your way to Plaza de la Constitution and over to the lively St. George Street for bar hopping and shopping for souvenirs, up to Lincolnville District for craft beer and Black history, or down to the Matanzas River to cross the Bridge of Lions for Anastasia Island attractions.
+As we leave Aviles Street, it is worth noting that you can make your way to Plaza de la Constitution and over to the lively St. George Street for bar hopping and souvenir shopping, up to Lincolnville District for craft beer and Black history, or down to the Matanzas River to cross the Bridge of Lions for Anastasia Island attractions.

 St. Augustine Art Association Gallery